edgedb/edgedb/docs/reference/edgeql/for.rst

     );

-Since ``x`` is an element of a set it is guaranteed to be a non-empty singleton in all of the expressions used by the ``UNION OF`` and later clauses of ``FOR``.
+Since ``x`` is an element of a set it is guaranteed to be a non-empty singleton in all of the expressions used by the ``union`` and later clauses of ``for``.

-Another variation this usage of ``FOR`` is a bulk ``UPDATE``.
+Another variation this usage of ``for`` is a bulk ``update``.
 There are cases when a bulk update involves a lot of external data that cannot be derived from the objects being updated.
-That is a good use-case when a ``FOR`` statement is appropriate.
+That is a good use-case when a ``for`` statement is appropriate.

 .. code-block:: edgeql

     # Here's an example of an update that is awkward to
     # express without the use of FOR statement
-    WITH MODULE example
+    with module example
-    UPDATE User
+    update User
-    FILTER .name IN {'Alice', 'Bob', 'Carol', 'Dave'}
+    filter .name in {'Alice', 'Bob', 'Carol', 'Dave'}
-    SET {
+    set {
-        theme := 'red'  IF .name = 'Alice' ELSE
+        theme := 'red'  if .name = 'Alice' else
-                 'star' IF .name = 'Bob' ELSE
+                 'star' if .name = 'Bob' else
-                 'dark' IF .name = 'Carol' ELSE
+                 'dark' if .name = 'Carol' else
                  'strawberry'
     };

     # Using a FOR statement, the above update becomes simpler to
     # express or review for a human.
-    WITH MODULE example
+    with module example
-    FOR x IN {
+    for x in {
         (name := 'Alice', theme := 'red'),
         (name := 'Bob', theme := 'star'),
         (name := 'Carol', theme := 'dark'),
         (name := 'Dave', theme := 'strawberry')
     }
-    UNION (
+    union (
-        UPDATE User
+        update User
-        FILTER .name = x.name
+        filter .name = x.name
-        SET {
+        set {
             theme := x.theme
         }
     );

-When updating data that mostly or completely depends on the objects being updated there's no need to use the ``FOR`` statement and it is not advised to use it for performance reasons.
+When updating data that mostly or completely depends on the objects being updated there's no need to use the ``for`` statement and it is not advised to use it for performance reasons.

 .. code-block:: edgeql

-    WITH MODULE example
+    with module example
-    UPDATE User
+    update User
-    FILTER .name IN {'Alice', 'Bob', 'Carol', 'Dave'}
+    filter .name in {'Alice', 'Bob', 'Carol', 'Dave'}
-    SET {
+    set {
         theme := 'halloween'
     };

-    # The above can be accomplished with a FOR statement,
+    # The above can be accomplished with a for statement,
     # but it is not recommended.
-    WITH MODULE example
+    with module example
-    FOR x IN {'Alice', 'Bob', 'Carol', 'Dave'}
+    for x in {'Alice', 'Bob', 'Carol', 'Dave'}
-    UNION (
+    union (
-        UPDATE User
+        update User
-        FILTER .name = x
+        filter .name = x
-        SET {
+        set {
             theme := 'halloween'
         }
     );

-Another example of using a ``FOR`` statement is working with link properties.
-Specifying the link properties either at creation time or in a later step with an update is often simpler with a ``FOR`` statement helping to associate the link target to the link property in an intuitive manner.
+Another example of using a ``for`` statement is working with link properties.
+Specifying the link properties either at creation time or in a later step with an update is often simpler with a ``for`` statement helping to associate the link target to the link property in an intuitive manner.

 .. code-block:: edgeql

-    # Expressing this without FOR statement is fairly tedious.
+    # Expressing this without for statement is fairly tedious.
-    WITH
+    with
-        MODULE example,
+        module example,
         U2 := User
-    FOR x IN {
+    for x in {
         (
             name := 'Alice',
             friends := [('Bob', 'coffee buff'),